Register of New Zealand

 Church as one of our Missionaries, for whom the Church took financial responsibility.

-Being a Dane he sometimes conducted services in Danish for Danish settlers in NZ.
+Being a Dane he sometimes conducted services in Danish for Danish settlers in New Zealand.
 He worked in

 the Rangitikei, Turakina, and Wangaehu districts, and later also in Manawatu and Horowhenua districts.